Karlsson Lab

 NIH Postdoctoral Fellow, Cornell University, 2009-2012

 Dr. Karlsson is originally from Rush City, Minnesota, a very small town north of the Twin Cities.
 Although she misses the snow, she loves being so close to all the great restaurants and museums found in the DC area.
-When she's not busy with research or teaching, Dr. Karlsson likes to travel with her husband, read, make pottery, and attempt to keep her yard from getting overrun by ivy.
+When she's not busy with research or teaching, Dr. Karlsson likes to travel with her husband, read, make pottery, and play with her overly friendly puppy.

 Graduate students